Starting school or moving up to junior school

 If you applied online, you should log in to the Application Portal and submit your response.
 You will then receive an automated email to confirm we have received it.

-We cannot take your response over the telephone.
+We cannot take your response over the phone.

 If you made your application to another Local Authority, you should respond directly to them, even if your response concerns a Buckinghamshire school: your home Local Authority will share the information with us.
 You need to respond by no later than 30 April.

 What happens if I do not respond to the offer?

 If you do not tell us what you would like to do by 30 April, we will contact you again to remind you that we need you to respond.
 At this time, if you do not reply, we will withdraw the school offer we have made, and offer the place to another child.

 You have not offered my child a place at my preferred school.
 What can I do?